astrosoftlab/northtensor-web/documentation/guides/purchase-tao.md

 &nbsp;

 ## Completed Stake. {#verify-stake}
-You will have to refresh the page and once the transaction is propogated through the network the amount you've staked will showup in the highlighted area below.
+Once the transaction has been propogated through the network, the amount you've staked should show up in the highlighted area.
+When in doubt, refresh the page.
 ![image_info](/images/guides/mexc/13-mnrv-website-stake-verified.png)